 Investors often value companies based on the stock prices and results of operations of other comparable companies.
 Currently, no public company exists that is directly comparable to our size, scale and product offerings.
-For these reasons, investors may find it difficult to accurately value our common shares, which may cause our common shares to trade below our true value.
+Therefore, investors may find it difficult to accurately value our common shares, which may cause our common shares to trade at a lower value.